epogrebnyak/product-topics/README.md

 # Topics in product management

+(C) 2021, Evgeniy Pogrebnyak

+About:

 - This document is a draft for lecture or seminar series on Product Management.
-- There is a heavy borrowing from John Cutler, with references.
+- A lot of inspiration for the course ideas comes from reading John Cutler on Twitter, I cite him a lot with references.

 Audience:

-- economics/finance students with interest in tech
+- economics/finance graduate students with interest in tech
 - junior people in tech with a bit of imposter syndrome

+Open questions:

+  - refining the basis material (this file)
+  - practical excercises and cases from real PM's

 [Presenation draft](https://docs.google.com/presentation/d/1P10i8X-A19H9RBKdSx4iaS_wfm2R1X9TDcHB6Tz5GFU/edit#slide=id.ged30c9f7cb_0_57)